 What better way to show your UB spirit than by joining hundreds of your classmates to form the interlocking UB logo?
 It’s an event that happens annually as part of Welcome Weekend and New Student Orientation.
 It puts the “you” in UB.

-Students, faculty and alumni gather every fall for UB’s homecoming celebration, Western New York’s biggest collegiate party of the year.
-It’s the perfect way to spend a beautiful autumn weekend.
-Homecoming features four days of fun-filled activities, including big-time collegiate sports, alumni reunions, food, live music, a carnival and a nighttime bonfire.
+Students, faculty and alumni gather every fall for UB’s homecoming celebration, the region’s biggest collegiate party of the year.
+Homecoming features four days of fun-filled activities, including alumni reunions, food, live music, a carnival and a nighttime bonfire.
 The annual homecoming football game fills UB Stadium, where more than 25,000 people cheer the Bulls on to victory!

 It’s OK to get a little dirty every once in a while.
 That’s what more than 1,500 UB students, alumni and volunteers do every spring at Oozefest, one of the nation’s largest collegiate mud volleyball tournaments.
 It is one of UB’s most beloved traditions and continues to grow in popularity each year.

-Colors fly, music booms and bodies whirl at UB’s International Fiesta—one of the most anticipated events in the UB calendar.
+Colors fly, music booms and bodies whirl at UB’s International Fiesta.
+Hosted by the Student Association (SA), it is one of the most anticipated events in the UB calendar.
 Our student clubs spend months rehearsing music and dance performances that showcase the beauty and excitement of their cultures.